SenseLogic/ATLAS/README.md

 ## Description

-In reading mode, this plugin dynamically adds a parent note list and a child note list around the note title, so you can :
+This plugin dynamically adds a parent note list and a child note list around the note title, so you can :

 *   Quickly navigate up and down through the note hierarchy directly from the reading view.
 *   Reveal the current note in the folder view through a dedicated icon.